EmadBeltaje/flutter_getx_template/README.md

         },
       )
 ```
-**NOTE:** MyWidgetsAnimator will take care of ui changing with animatino you will pass the ApiCallStatus and sucess,failed,loading..etc widgets and it will take care of transition
+**NOTE:** MyWidgetsAnimator will take care of ui changing with animation you will pass the ApiCallStatus and success,failed,loading..etc widgets and it will take care of transition

 ## Support